aallali/Gomoku/README.md

 #### Patterns:

 - **Free three** /or **Open Three** (both considered as free 3):
-    - both sides are not blocked by opponent's piece
+    - both sides are not blocked by the opponent's piece
         <p align="start">
             <img style="float:left;margin-right:10px"" src="./ressources/patterns/open3.png">
             <img src="./ressources/patterns/open3-2.png">
         </p>
 ---
 - **Open Four**:
-    - both sides are not blocked by opponent's piece
+    - both sides are not blocked by the opponent's piece
         <p align="start">
             <img src="./ressources/patterns/open4.png">
         </p>

 ---
 - **Capture move**:
-    - in this case below, if 2 opponent's pieces alligned in front of out piece and the next spot is available for us, then we can capture his both pieces by playing B4
-    - this move called CAPTURE, if a player get 5 captures (which means captured 10 opponent's pieces) he win
+    - in this case below, if 2 opponent's pieces are aligned in front of our piece and the next spot is available for us, then we can capture both pieces by playing B4 this move is called CAPTURE, if a player gets 5 captures (which means capturing 10 opponent's pieces) he wins
         <p align="start">
             <img style="float: left;margin-right:10px" src="./ressources/patterns/capture-setup.png">
             <img src="./ressources/patterns/capture.png">
         </p>
 - **Forbidden in capture move**
-    - as you can see in this example, white cant play in B3, because this is a capture move by default to black, so its forbidden to play this move
+    - as you can see in this example, white can't play in B3, because this is a capture move by default to black, so it's forbidden to play this move
     <img src="./ressources/patterns/in-capture.png">
 ---
 - **Forbidden 2 open three**:
-    - [img1] F5 is forbidden to play by black, because it will form a doulbe open3 patterns, which is not allowed by our rules.
+    - [img1] F5 is forbidden to play by black because it will form a double open3 pattern, which is not allowed by our rules.
     - [img2] this case is allowed to play F5 because the white piece is breaking of of the open3 patterns
     - [img3] it is allowed to have a double free three by a capture move.